How to set up goal funnel visualisation in Google Analytics

 Regular expression: This option Is slightly more complicated than the rest.
 We suggest learning what regular expressions are and how they work before choosing this option

 Now turn on the Funnel option and specify each step a website visitor takes before they trigger the goal.
 Click Save.

 Selecting the Required button ensures that only users who start from the top and finish the last step are considered.

 When you've successfully created a goal with a funnel visualisation, the report will be located at: Conversions > Goals > Funnel Visualisation

 Our Google certified team has helped many customers with Google Analytics.
-To find out more about how our Analytics service can help set up funnels ,or if you need help understanding how to get the best out of Google Analytics and other marketing configurations, get in touch.
+To find out more about how our Analytics service can help set up funnels ,or if you need help understanding how to get the best out of Google Analytics, like Segments and other marketing configurations, get in touch.